Madhouse (1974 film): Cast

 The title credits mention "special participation" by Basil Rathbone and Boris Karloff, who had died in 1967 and 1969, respectively; the film included scenes in which they had appeared with Vincent Price from previous AIP films (Rathbone from Tales of Terror [1962], Karloff from The Raven [1963]).
 Other AIP films starring Price that had scenes played in the film include The Haunted Palace, The Pit and the Pendulum, Scream and Scream Again, and House of Usher.

 Production

 American International Pictures purchased the rights to Angus Hall's novel Devilday in 1970.
-Although Robert Fuest was originally named as director, in 1973 Jim Clark was signed to direct and filming began at London's Twickenham Studios.
+Although Robert Fuest was originally named as director, in 1973 Jim Clark was signed to direct; more known for his editing, this ended up being Clark's fourth and final feature film as a director.
+Filming began at London's Twickenham Studios.

+In his autobiography, Clark referred to the film as "stillborn", reflecting that the edits imposed by Milton Subotsky was the final nail of the coffin of a film that had its script worked on (by Ken Levison) during the actual production because of its quality.
+It was the last film to feature Price for American International, as his contract was not renewed (the feeling was mutual, as he once referred to Arkoff and his colleagues as "those cocksuckers!"

 Release

 The film opened in Los Angeles in December 1974.

 Box office

 The film performed considerably less well at the box office than other horror movies Price had made for AIP and Samuel Z. Arkoff considered it marked the end of the horror cycle.